Summary

 AGGREGATE can run a total of 19 functions, and the function to perform is given as a number, which appears as the first argument in the function, function_num.
 The second argument, options, controls how AGGREGATE handles errors and values in hidden rows.
 See the table below for all available options.

 The AGGREGATE function takes four argumentsfunction_num, options, ref1, and ref2.
-For the first 13 functions supported, only the first three arguments are required: function_num specifies the operation, options sets various behaviors, and ref1 is the array of values to process.
+For the first 13 functions supported, only the first three arguments are required: function_num specifies the operation, options controls various behaviors, and ref1 is the array of values to process.

-The last 6 functions require all four arguments: function_num specifies the operation, options sets various behaviorsref1 is the array of values to process, and ref2 is the "second argument" for the function being called.
+The last 6 functions require all four arguments: function_num specifies the operation, options controls various behaviorsref1 is the array of values to process, and ref2 is the "second argument" for the function being called.
 For example, functions like SMALL and LARGE take a second argument, k, and ref2 represents that argument.
 The following six functions require the ref2 argument:

 LARGE(array,k)